John C. Bersia

 Special Assistant to the President for Global Perspectives and Director

-John C. Bersia, a Pulitzer Prize winner in 2000, is a global educator and commentator.
-He serves as Special Assistant to the President for Global Perspectives, as Director of the Global Perspectives Office and as a University Professor at the University of Central Florida.
-He is also the Executive Producer and host of the award-winning “Global Perspectives” on WUCF/PBS, and writes on foreign affairs.
-Bersia previously served as a Foreign-Affairs Columnist for McClatchy-Tribune Information Services and the Orlando Sentinel, as well as on the latter’s Editorial Board.
-He won the first Pulitzer Prize of the 21st century for the Sentinel, as well as for its parent organization, the Tribune Co.
+John C. Bersia, the University of Central Florida’s Pulitzer Laureate, is the Special Assistant to the President for Global Perspectives.
+He also directs the Global Perspectives Office, serves as a University Professor and is the Executive Producer and host of the award-winning “Global Perspectives” show on WUCF-TV/PBS.
+Bersia previously served as a Foreign-Affairs Columnist for McClatchy-Tribune Information Services and the Orlando Sentinel.
+He won the first Pulitzer Prize of the 21st century (2000) for Tribune news media.
 Additionally, he is the recipient of the Walker Stone Award of the Scripps Howard Foundation, the first-place “Green Eyeshade” editorials award of the Society of Professional Journalists, the annual Media Award for Editorial Excellence of The National Association of Consumer Advocates and other national awards.
-Before his journalism experience, Bersia worked in the global political-risk analysis and publishing businesses, as well as for the U.S. government.
-He is also the author of World War 4: Confronting Terrorism (2003); serves as Editor of the Worldviews for the 21st Century monograph series; co-chairs The India Center, the Middle Eastern Studies Program, and the Prince Mohammad Bin Fahd Program for Strategic Research and Studies; chairs and directs UCF programs on human trafficking awareness, Islamic studies and small countries; and co-directs UCF programs on China-Taiwan issues, global peace and security, and Kurdish political studies.
-Further, he is the Chair (a voluntary position) of the Global Connections Foundation, a non-profit, non-ideological, non-political, regional, educational network that promotes international awareness and understanding.
-Bersia pursued undergraduate studies at Clark University and the University of Central Florida, receiving a B.A. in Political Science/International Relations and French from UCF; was awarded an M.A. in Government/Foreign Policy from Georgetown University’s Graduate School; completed an M.S.P.I.A. in Public Information Administration at The American University’s College of Business Administration; and received an M.Sc. in International Relations from the London School of Economics and Political Science, University of London.
+Previously, Bersia worked in the global political-risk analysis and publishing businesses, as well as for the U.S. government.
+He is the author of World War 4: Confronting Terrorism (2003); serves as Editor of the Worldviews for the 21st Century monograph series; chairs, co-chairs or directs various UCF programs with emphases on the Middle East, human trafficking, Islamic studies, small countries, China-Taiwan, global peace and security, India and Kurdish political studies; and serves on several national boards.
+Further, he is the Chair (a voluntary position) of the Global Connections Foundation, a non-profit, non-ideological, non-political, regional, educational network that partners with UCF and other institutions to encourage international awareness and understanding.
+He also chairs the World Affairs Council of Central Florida, serves on the board of Civil Lawyers Against World Sex-Slavery and is a board-member elect of Global Ties U.S. Bersia has degrees from UCF (B.A., Political Science/International Relations and French), Georgetown University (M.A., Government/Foreign Policy), The American University (M.S.P.I.A., Public Information Administration) and the London School of Economics (M.Sc., International Relations).

 Ambassador Harriet Elam-Thomas